tpboudreau/l6s/README.md

 Setting Application.serviceType key to 'ingress' overrides the default service type of 'ClusterIP' for the WebUI and API.
 The Application.ingressHost key should be set to a hostname that will resolve to the IP address of your ingress controller's load balancer; the ingress resource installed for LibreNMS will capture all traffic directed to the given hostname.

 An installation comprises four supporting services: a MySQL instance, an RRDCached server, a memcached server, and a Redis instance.
 The credentials.mysql.{rootPassword, user, password} and credentials.redis.password keys are used to specify the credentials that you wish to be created for their respective services during installation.
-Be sure to change the passwords from the examples given to strong and confidential passwords (See the ***Non-Cluster Databases*** section below for information about the credential.mysql.* keys if you choose to manage your MySQL instance outside the Kubernetes cluster.)
+Be sure to change the passwords from the examples given to strong and confidential passwords.
+(See the ***Non-Cluster Databases*** section below for information about the credential.mysql.* keys if you choose to manage your MySQL instance outside the Kubernetes cluster.)

 The credentials.application.* keys are used to specify information about the initial LibreNMS application user that will be created during installation.
 This is the user and password you will use to log into the application's WebUI.
 Again, be sure to change the example values to suitable values.